Azure-Samples/Machine-Learning-Operationalization/documentation/aml-cli-reference.md

 **Create manifest**

 Creates a manifest file for the model.
-Note that you can use the `service create` command, which will perform the manifest creation without you having to create it separately.
+The `service create` command performs the manifest creation without needing to create it separately.

 `az ml manifest create --manifest-name [your new manifest name] -f [path to code file] -r [runtime for the image, e.g. spark-py]`